Accessibility at SurveyMonkey

 - Taking a Survey with a Screen Reader

 508 Compliance & WCAG2

-If you use an accessible theme and follow the accessible survey checklist, all survey question type—except for the Date/Time question, the file upload question, and the payment page—will work for people taking the survey with a screen reader.
+If you use an accessible theme and follow the accessible survey checklist, your survey will work for people taking the survey with a screen reader.
 This means you can use SurveyMonkey to create accessible surveys that are compliant with Section 508 and WCAG2 standards.

 Section 508 is a United States federal law that requires all electronic and information technology used by the federal government to be accessible to people with disabilities.

 WCAG2 is a set of technical guidelines for making web content more accessible.
 It includes a set of criteria to test for success.